gordielachance/wp-soundsystem/readme.txt

 * JS: Abord tracklist reload when pressing ESC
 * JS: Ability to add more than one track at once when editing a tracklist
 * Queue subtracks bug fix
-* Improve community user code
+* Improve bot user code

 = 2.8.5 =
 * WPSSTM_Spotify_Endpoints & WPSSTM_Musicbrainz_Endpoints moved from API so we don't need two requests
 * new metabox 'Tracklist options'
-* ignore community tracklists unless author is set in query
+* ignore bot tracklists unless author is set in query
 * JS bugfixes

 = 2.8.0 =